-- A. All wildlife, except birds, amphibians, and reptiles, and the progeny of lawfully possessed big game held under the authority of a big game hunting park license, shall be permanently marked with USDA "Official eartags", with visible eartags/neckbands supplied or approved by the Division, or with PIT tags supplied by the Division.
+A. All wildlife, except birds, amphibians, and reptiles, and the progeny of lawfully possessed big game held under the authority of a big game hunting park license, shall be permanently marked with eartags or PIT tags and, when required by these regulations, tattooed.
+USDA "Official eartags", with visible eartags/neckbands supplied or approved by the Division, or with PIT tags supplied by the Division.
 Eartags shall be at least 1 inch wide by 1 inch long and neckbands shall be at least 1 inch wide.; or in the case of carnivores (Ursids, felids and canids) and all cervids, with accompanying photograph (front and side view of head).

-The tattoo number shall be established as follows: CO-License #-Individual ID Number (list number of letters/digits to be used).
-Tattoos shall be placed on the left butt in the hairless area under the tail, with the individual ID beneath the park number or in either ear if both numbers are placed in the same ear, or in both ears if the park number is placed in the right ear and the individual ID is placed in the left ear.
-Each alphanumeric character must be at least 3/8 inch high.
-No tattoo number shall be used on more than one animal of the same species, and no animal shall have more than one assigned tattoo number.
-Young of the year must be tattooed by December 31 of the birth year; and all adult animals shall be tattooed within 72 hours of acquisition.
-Unmarked animals shall not be mixed with marked animals with the exception of calves before they are required to be marked.
+Additionally, all cervids must be identified with a USDA official identification device pursuant to 9 C.F.R. § 77.33 (effective July 29, 2014) and permanently tattooed The tattoo number shall be established as follows: CO-License #-Individual ID Number (no less than 4 digits in any alphanumeric combinationlist number of letters/digits to be used). -Tattoos shall be placed on the left hindquarterbutt in the hairless area under the tail, with the individual ID beneath the park number or in either ear if both numbers are placed in the same ear, or in both ears if the park number is placed in the right ear and the individual ID is placed in the left ear. -Each alphanumeric character must be at least 3/8 inch high. -No tattoo number shall be used on more than one animal of the same species, and no animal shall have more than one assigned tattoo number. -Young of the year must be tattooed by December 31 of the birth year; and all adult animals shall be tattooed within 72 hours of acquisition. -Unmarked animals shall not be mixed with marked animals with the exception of calves before they are required to be marked.
 Lost tags or neckbands shall be replaced at the earliest opportunity.
 Tags shall be issued to breeders on an annual basis.
-No tags may be transferred or removed, except that tags shall be removed from dead animals.
-The use, removal or loss of tags will be reported to the Division within ten (10) days of such use or discovery of loss on forms provided by the Division.
-Unused, removed and damaged tags shall be returned with the license renewal application at the end of the year. - 1.
-All progeny of such wildlife must be tagged, as provided above, by December 31 of the year of birth or prior to leaving the facility, whichever is earlier. - B. Migratory birds shall be marked or banded in accordance with Federal law.
+No tags may be transferred or removed, except that tags shall be removed from dead animals. -The use, removal or loss of tags will be reported to the Division within ten (10) days of such use or discovery of loss on forms provided by the Division. -Unused, removed and damaged tags shall be returned with the license renewal application at the end of the year.
+CPW incorporates 9 C.F.R. § 77.33 (effective July 29, 2014) by reference, but not later amendments or editions.
+Such document can be viewed, and copies obtained from the Division as set forth in the "Incorporated References" section of Chapter 0 of these regulations or from the USDA at 4700 River Road, Riverdale, MD 20737.

+- 1. All progeny of such wildlife must be tagged, as provided above, by December 31 of the year of birth or prior to leaving the facility, whichever is earlier. - B. Migratory birds shall be marked or banded in accordance with Federal law.